gdaffa/base64-cli/README.md

 # Base64 CLI

-CLI program to convert a text to base64 format.
-For now only the encoder, the decoder and file support are still in development.
+CLI program to encode and decode base64 format.
+For file support, to encode/decode a file are still in develop.

 ## Prerequisites / Installation

 Install the C/C++ compiler to your computer, either GCC or LLVM, and clone this repository to your computer.

 ## Usage